Oakdale Adult Education Centre site

 • As a environmentalist, it is quite obvious that the people who came up with this idea of redeveloping the AEC site have ignored, denied or just not bothered with all the environmental issues that would bring this to a halt.
 Plus the idea of the council managing this from start to finish will be one hell of a lot of money being hemorrhaged with the phony architects and consultants and if it is built then it will continue to hemorrhage money until some corrupt private contractor takes over the administration.
 Once we lose this site to development, it will be lost forever.
 We can use this site for the benefit of the community rather then destroying it.

-treadmill asked almost 2 years ago
+treadmill asked over 2 years ago

 Thank you for your comment